Satisfactory Academic Progress

 Satisfactory Academic Progress is the appropriate successful completion of degree requirements according to established increments that lead to degree completion within published completion limits.
 Sound academic principles require that students maintain standards of satisfactory academic progress.
 Financial aid eligibility is based on a financial aid award year in accordance Federal regulations from the Student Aid Handbook.

-• Students who fail to maintain satisfactory academic progress during any established increment may be placed on financial aid warning or financial aid probation, an academic plan, and/or dismissed.
+• Students who fail to maintain satisfactory academic progress during any established increment may be placed on financial aid warning or academic notice, an academic plan, and/or dismissed.

-• Students who are placed on financial aid warning, financial aid probation, an academic plan, and/or dismissed will be informed of their status in writing.
+• Students who are placed on financial aid warning, academic notice, an academic plan, and/or dismissed will be informed of their status in writing.

-• Students are allowed one term of financial aid warning.
-If a student is not making satisfactory academic progress at the end of the term in which a warning was placed, they can be placed on financial aid probation.
-Eligibility for continued financial aid under probation will be measured in accordance with the established academic plan.
+• Students are allowed one quarter of financial aid warning.
+If a student is not making satisfactory academic progress at the end of the term in which a warning was placed, they can be placed on financial academic notice.
+Eligibility for continued financial aid under academic notice will be measured in accordance with the established academic plan.

-Qualitative Standards: Academic Probation and Financial Aid Warning and Probation
+Qualitative Standards: Academic Notice and Financial Aid Warning

-• A student may be placed on academic probation (See Regulations of the School of Medicine) and given a financial aid warning or financial aid probation if the student has 6 or more units of E (a provisional non-passing grade) in any quarter or 10 or more units of E or F in 3 consecutive quarters.
+A student may be placed on academic notice (See Regulations of the School of Medicine ) and given a financial aid warning if the student has 6 or more units of E (a provisional non-passing grade) in any quarter or 10 or more units of E or F in 3 consecutive quarters.

-• A student may be removed from academic probation following removal of all E or F grades and one subsequent quarter of satisfactory performance.
+• A student may be removed from academic notice following removal of all E or F grades and one subsequent quarter of satisfactory performance.

-• A student may also be placed on academic probation and given a financial aid warning or financial aid probation if the student cannot demonstrate adequate professional and personal attributes both within and outside the boundaries of a course or clerkship.
+• A student may also be placed on academic notice and given a financial aid warning If a student does not demonstrate behaviors consistent with the student statement of principles within and outside the boundaries of a course or clerkship.

-• Such attributes are known as physicianship and a Physicianship Evaluation Form indicates that a student has not reached the expected competency.
+• Such behaviors are known as physicianship and a Physicianship Evaluation Form indicates that a student has not reached the expected competency.

 Minimum Units Per Quarter